MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 "The value of `$Ptest is $global:Ptest."
 ```

-Because the $ptest variable is not visible in the script scope, the output is
+The `$ptest` variable is not visible in the script scope, the output is
 empty.

 ```powershell